Edward Hibbert

-Edward Hibbert (born 9 September 1955) is an American-born British actor and literary agent.
-He played Gil Chesterton in the TV series Frasier.
-He also voiced Zazu in both The Lion King II: Simba's Pride and The Lion King 1½.
+Edward Hibbert (born September 9, 1955) is an American-born British actor and literary agent.
+He played Gil Chesterton in the TV series Frasier, later reprising the role in 2024.
+He also voiced Zazu in several instalments in The Lion King franchise, replacing Rowan Atkinson who voiced Zazu in the first movie.

 Early life

-Hibbert was born on Long Island, New York, the son of actor Geoffrey Hibbert.
+Hibbert was born on Long Island, New York, the son of English actor Geoffrey Hibbert.
 He has one sister.
 He was raised in England, where he attended the Royal Academy of Dramatic Art.
 He returned to the US in the mid-1980s.

 Career

 Acting career

 Hibbert had a starring role as Faulconbridge in the BBC's production of The Life and Death of King John, published in 1984.
 He has appeared on Broadway and in major regional theatre productions, worked in television as a series regular and guest star and also had roles in major films.
 In 1993 he won an Obie Award for his co-starring role of "Sterling" in Paul Rudnick's Jeffrey.
 His "Frederick Fellows/Philip Brent" in the National Theatre revival of Noises Off (presented at the Brooks Atkinson Theatre) was called "delightfully discombobulated" by one reviewer.
 Hibbert was in the Broadway musicals The Drowsy Chaperone and the 2007 premiere of Curtains (which reunited him with his Frasier co-star David Hyde Pierce).
 He appeared on Broadway as "Mr. Praed" (the architect) in Roundabout Theatre's 2010 production of Mrs. Warren's Profession starring Cherry Jones.
 He appeared on Broadway in the new musical It Shoulda Been You in 2015, again working with David Hyde Pierce, this time with Pierce as the director.
 He appeared in the 2019 Hollywood Bowl production of Into the Woods playing the Narrator.

 He guest-starred on TV shows including Cosby, Murder, She Wrote and Law & Order: Special Victims Unit but is probably best known for his recurring role on Frasier as Gil Chesterton, KACL's haughty, effeminate restaurant critic.